emo-disentanger/emo-disentanger.github.io/index.markdown

   <figcaption><strong>Fig.4</strong> The conversion between letters and Roman numerals in the cases of C major and c minor scales.
 Solid arrows denote strict one-to-one conversions, and dotted arrows denote optional one-to-either conversions.</figcaption>
 </div>

-Experiments demonstrate the effectiveness of our framework and representation on emotion modeling.
+Experiments demonstrate the effectiveness of our framework and representation on **emotion modeling**.
 Additionally, our method enables new capabilities to control the arousal levels of generation under the same lead sheet, leading to more flexiable emotion controls.

 <div align="center">
   <img src="figures/user_study.png" width=800 alt="">